Thursday, August 4, 2011

 SUPER POWERS:

-The Subject and The Predicate are members of the Complete Sentence Super-Team (A.K.A. parts of a sentence), and they have the power to form strong and complete sentences.
+The Subject and The Predicate are members of the Completion Team (A.K.A. parts of a sentence), and they have the power to form strong and complete sentences.

 THE COMPLETE SENTENCE SUPER-TEAM MEMBERS: